NickPolyder/NP.ObjectComparison/README.md

 This repository serves as a library that will make Object Patching and diff easier.

-# Roadmap
+## Roadmap

-- Add PatchInfo as return value to include more detailed patch information.
+- ~~Add PatchInfo as return value to include more detailed patch information.~~
-- Amend the Property patch to follow the visitor pattern
-- Consider creating diff functionality as well ?
-(That can commit after ? )
+- ~~Consider creating diff functionality as well ?~~ (That can commit after ? )
+- Finish Depth functionality on Patch
+- Add Depth functionality on Diff code
+- Make Patch and Diff Projects by their own (Move common functionality into a common project)
+- Figure out how to publish alpha packages outside of nuget.org
+-